elleros/courseraforums/README.md

 }

-__Note__: the actual dataset is going to be uploaded around the end of July and no later than August 13th, 2014,when the associated paper will be presented to the public a the IEEE IRI 2014 conference.
+__Note__: the actual dataset is going to be uploaded around the beginning of September 2014.
+We apologize for the delay.
+If you have any questions, please send them to lorenzo {dot} rossi {at} gmail.